 Fast Food Stops

-First tip: How to not spill the drinks without tops like the milk at McDonalds.
+First tip: How to not spill the drinks without tops like the milk at McDonald’s.
 I bring with Sippy cups or water bottles with tops and pour the milk in to prevent spilling.
-No one needs the smell of spilled milk on long car trip.
+No one needs the smell of spilled milk on a long car trip.

 Second Tip: Now how do the kids balance all their food without spilling?
 I have found two ways to prevent this.
 One, buy a shower caddy from the dollar store to hold their food on their laps.

-Or two, what we personally like the best are these travel trays we bought off of Amazon a couple years ago.
-I even use them on short car trips if we head to a drive through fast food restaurant.
-I like these trays because they also work for the kids travel activities such as drawing, playing games or even watching the iPad.
+Or two, what we personally like the best are these travel trays we bought off of Amazon a couple of years ago.
+I even use them on short car trips if we head to a drive-through fast-food restaurant.
+I like these trays because they also work for the kid’s travel activities such as drawing, playing games, or even watching the iPad.

 Keep your car clean